 Potential and limits of combining studies of coarse- and fine-grained sediments for the coastal event history of a Caribbean carbonate environment

-Scheffers, AM, Engel, M, May, SM, Scheffers, SR, Joannes-Boyau, R, Hanssler, E, Kennedy, K, Kelletat, D, Bruckner, H, Vott, A, Schellmann, G, Schabitz, F, Radtke, U, Sommer, B, Willershauser, T & Felis, T 2013, 'Potential and limits of combining studies of coarse- and fine-grained sediments for the coastal event history of a Caribbean carbonate environment', Geological Society Special Publication, vol. 388.
+Scheffers, AM, Engel, M, May, M, Scheffers, SR, Joannes-Boyau, R, Hanssler, E, Kennedy, K, Kelletat, D, Bruckner, H, Vott, A, Schellmann, G, Schabitz, F, Radtke, U, Sommer, B, Willershauser, T & Felis, T 2014, 'Potential and limits of combining studies of coarse- and fine-grained sediments for the coastal event history of a Caribbean carbonate environment', Geological Society Special Publication, vol. 388, pp. 503-531.

 Published version available from: